Frequently Asked Questions

 General Questions

-- A.B. is the abbreviation of Artium Baccalaureus, the Latin form of Bachelor of Arts.
-At UC Davis, you will hear A.B. and B.A. used interchangeably.
+• A.B. is the abbreviation of Artium Baccalaureus, the Latin form of Bachelor of Arts.
+At UC Davis, you will hear A.B. and B.A. used interchangeably but they are the same.
 Formally, your diploma will read "Bachelor of Arts."

-A Bachelor of Arts degree is typically focused on humanities, social sciences, and interdisciplinary learning, while a Bachelor of Science (B.S.) degree includes more coursework in traditional STEM areas like math and natural sciences. - What is the difference between major advisors and college advisors?
+A Bachelor of Science (B.S.) degree includes more coursework in traditional STEM areas like math and natural sciences.

 New Students - First Years

 Step 3 - Utilize your online resources.
-Carefully read about your GE requirements, major requirements, and sample schedules.
+Carefully read about your university, college, and major requirements.

 Step 4 - Meet with an advisor for in-depth questions.
-First-Years can meet with a college advisor.
-They can also meet with a major advisor through Drop-In Advising. - How will my AP credit transfer over?
+You can make appointments with a college advisor and meet with us through Drop-In Advising.

-- UC Davis classifies undergraduate courses as lower or upper division
+• UC Davis classifies undergraduate courses as lower or upper division through a numbering system

 • 001 to 099 courses are lower division